mtperessoni/prosigliere-backend-challenge/README.md

 # Blog Platform API

-A RESTful API for managing a simple blogging platform built with NestJS, following Domain-Driven Design (DDD) principles and Clean Architecture.
+A RESTful API for managing a simple blogging platform built with NestJS.

 ## Features